2018ik/2018ik.github.io/_wiki/spirit.markdown

 The Spirit of Jehovah in the Old Testament is Gods reaching and caring for His people (Judg.
 3:10; 6:34).
 The title *Jehovah* means "He who is who He is" i.e. the eternal "I Am."
 God appearing to Moses as "I Am who I Am" is to indicate that if Moses had a need for anything, God would supply.
 He is everything and takes care of man's every need.

-### Lord Spirit

-2 Corinthians 3:18 mentions the "Lord Spirit" or "Lord, the Spirit" or "Spirit, who is the Lord."
-This is a composite title like "Father God" or "Lord Christ" which simply means that the Spirit is Lord, and that the very Lord in the heavens is in the human spirit.
-Turning to the mingled spirit is to turn to God who is in the heavens.

 ### Spirit of Christ

 The Spirit of Christ mentioned in Romans 8:9 is related to the Lord's resurrection.
 This Christ is an all-inclusive Christ, and this Christ is God and the man Jesus Christ, the redeemer.
 This title touches the all-inclusiveness of this Spirit and is used interchangeably with Spirit of God in Romans 8:9, as they are one Spirit.